 For immigration purposes, the main job groups are:

-- Skill Type 0 (zero) – management jobs, such as:
+- Skill Type 0 (zero) – management jobs,

 - restaurant managers